-The Faith-Based Foster Care Enhancement Act seeks to alleviate the shortage of foster care facilities in Texas by permitting religious organizations to create and manage faith-based child-care facilities.
-These facilities, defined as those owned and operated by religious organizations providing 24-hour care for children in state conservatorship, must develop comprehensive plans for the well-being of foster youth, implement staff training programs, and collaborate with licensed mental health providers.
+The Faith-Based Foster Care Enhancement Act aims to alleviate the shortage of foster care facilities in Texas by enabling religious organizations to establish and operate faith-based child-care facilities.
+These facilities, defined as those owned and operated by a religious organization providing 24-hour care for children in state conservatorship, must develop comprehensive plans for the well-being of foster youth, implement staff training programs, and collaborate with licensed mental health providers.
 A committee appointed by the religious organization will oversee the facility, ensuring the inclusion of various stakeholders such as mental health professionals and community representatives.
-The bill also promotes faith-family programs to support foster youth through mentorship and encourages religious community members to become foster or adoptive parents.

 Statutes affected: Introduced: Human Resources Code 42.041 (Human Resources Code 42)